fbpx

 Curriculum Connections

-To start the Farm, Fiber and Fabrication Tour, educators will be provided with the chance to go through the curriculum connections to the tour locations that could easily be brought back to the classroom.
+To start the Farm, Fiber and Fabrication Tour, educators were provided with the chance to go through the curriculum connections to the tour locations that could easily be brought back to the classroom.
 Our Minnesota Agriculture in the Classroom Program has lots of free standards-based, ag-themed resources for educators.
 If searching for something that was not connected to this teacher tour, check out the Curriculum Matrix, our searchable database of lessons and companion resources.

 John Deere, That's Who! - Grades K-2